resba/ofhash-generator/README.md

 --How to use the Generator--

-Simply install MAMP or WAMP on your computer (Or upload it to a web server with PHP enabled) and navigate to the index page, hash away!
+Simply install MAMP, WAMP, or LAMP on your computer (Or upload it to a web server with PHP enabled) and navigate to the index page, hash away!

 If you don't want to go through the hassle, you can use the version on my website: http://ofhash.resbah.com/ (Link now works)